isabella232/journey-optimizer-learn.en/help/set-up-journeys/create-events.md

 # Create events

-Learn how to configure an event, specify the streaming endpoint for an event and the payload for an event.
+Learn how to configure an event, specify the streaming endpoint and the payload for an event.

 >[!VIDEO](https://video.tv.adobe.com/v/336253?quality=12)